 - 1. Information to include in history: - a.
 Complete description of presenting features, including full history and all pertinent physical findings (positive and negative). - b.
 Specify presence or absence of pertinent symptoms (e.g., dysphagia, odynophagia, food impaction, emesis, weight loss, anorexia, hematemesis, melena, hematochezia, etc.). - c.
 Medical history and all medications with dosages. - d.
 Summary of diagnostic evaluation, including list of any/all procedures with dates. - e.
 Specify current treatment regimen, if any.
 Include dosages, and comment on tolerance of treatment. - 2.
 Consultation report from the treating gastroenterologist and all subsequent consultation notes.
 These notes must include the following: - a.
 Discussion of current treatment (e.g., dietary modifications, anti-reflux medication, etc.) including dose, frequency, and formulation. - b.
-Documentation of the presence or absence of complications (e.g., esophageal stricture, Barrett's esophagus, past history of esophageal dilation, etc.). - c.
+Documentation of the presence or absence of complications (e.g., esophageal stricture, Barrett's esophagus, history of esophageal dilation, etc.). - c.
 Recommendations for disease surveillance. - 3.
-Results of all testing performed in the course of diagnosis, evaluation, and management of esophagitis, including laboratory studies, imaging, and any other ancillary studies. - a.
-Include procedural reports and pathology results from any and all diagnostic or surveillance endoscopies that were performed. - b.
+Results of all testing performed during diagnosis, evaluation, and management of esophagitis, including laboratory studies, imaging reports, and any other ancillary studies. - a.
+Include procedural reports and pathology results from all diagnostic or surveillance endoscopies that were performed. - b.
 Include results of H. pylori testing, if available. - 4.
-Form FL4 with return to duty and ALC status, if service member did not meet retention standards. - 5.
-If any of the substantiating documentation listed above is not included in the waiver package, document and explain to the waiver authority the reason for omission. - B. Renewal Waiver Request: - 1.
-Updated AMS with interval history, including: - a.
-Complete updated history and physical examination.
-Include report of any new subjective symptoms or objective findings. - b.
-Complete list of current medications with dates of initiation, dosages, and all adverse effects. - c.
-Documentation of the presence or absence of complications (e.g., esophageal stricture, Barrett's esophagus, need for esophageal dilation, etc.). - d.
-Plan for monitoring of recurrence. - 2.
-All relevant interval consultation reports from the treating gastroenterologist, if applicable.
+FL4 with return to duty and ALC status if servicemember didn't meet retention standards.